SuperRonan/VkEngine/README.md

 # Loose Ideas:
+October 2023:
 There should be two types of resources, synch ones and asynch ones.
 - Synch resources (curent implementation) are intended to be "script resources", in a limited number, updated by the main thread, always loaded and ready to use
 - Asynch resources are intended to be meshes, textures, etc, in a large number, managed (loaded, updated) by asynch threads and can be not avaible yet, partially available, or complitely available
+April 2024:
+The distinction has kind of been implemented now.
+Problem: automatic synchronization of all the scene resources is expesive.
+But all these resources are synched the "same" way, the synchronization work can be done once and shared to all these resources.
+Maybe create a distinction between two synch regimes: Auto and Manual.

 # Resources management / Execution refactor
 Objectives: